 Via tweets alone using the #passiton hashtag, the campaign is calculated to have had a reach of (updated!) five and half million people already, and we’re only just getting started.

 For those of you yet to hear about it, on Monday Save the Children are flying three bloggers out to Mozambique.
-There they will follow the journey of a life-saving vaccine from cold-storage all the way to the front line, to learn what a profound difference it can make to children in a developing country, and how vital it is that world leaders pledge to increase funding for vaccinations when they meet in the UK in June – a four hour meeting during which they hold the power to make a decision that could save millions of children’s lives.
+There they will follow the journey of a life-saving vaccine from cold-storage all the way to the front line, to learn what a profound difference it can make to children in a developing country.
+Their journey will illustrate how vital it is that world leaders pledge to increase funding for vaccinations when they meet in the UK in June — a four hour meeting during which they hold the power to make a decision that could save millions of children’s lives.

-As you’ll know, art plays a big part in mine and Kai’s lives and is a huge part of how we both express ourselves.
+As you’ll know, art plays a big part in mine and Kai’s lives in terms of how we both express ourselves.
 Encouraging Kai to paint and draw as a way of compensating for some of his communication difficulties has been really rewarding.

 Last week the very lovely pink coiffured Rosie Scribble tagged me in a meme thingy that she started to inject a bit of happiness across the bloggosphere.

 There’s been quite a lot of negative stuff happening in this lovely bloggy community of mine lately, and, as I tend to with this sort of thing, I take it all very personally and get far more upset about it all than I should do.
 So it was nice to do this tonight, to lay aside all the crappy stuff and focus on things that are lovely and good and positive.